Categories

 Beauty: 20/20/40/20

-Lighting takes 40% of budget.
-Colour accuracy, dimensional modelling of skin, and macro-level detail shots all depend on professional lighting.
-Camera matters less (any APS-C with Canon colour works).
-Audio is wireless lavalier-tier at most.
+Lighting takes 40%.
+Colour accuracy, the way light models skin, and close-up detail all live or die on the lighting.
+The camera matters less (any APS-C with good colour works), and audio is wireless-lav tier at most.
 See my beauty channel equipment guide.

-The 30/25/25/20 rule applies to creator equipment, not your gaming PC.
-Gaming creators need a capable gaming + capture PC first, then apply the rule to remaining budget.
-Audio can drop to 15% because gaming viewers tolerate USB-grade audio more than other niches.
+The rule covers creator kit, not your gaming PC.
+Gaming creators need a capable gaming and capture PC first, then apply the split to what’s left.
+Audio can drop to 15% because gaming audiences tolerate USB-grade sound better than most.
 See my gaming channel equipment guide.

-The “camera” budget becomes the avatar commission budget.
-Tracking hardware and software replace physical camera spend.
-Lighting matters for face tracking accuracy but not for aesthetics.
+The camera budget becomes the avatar commission budget, with tracking hardware and software standing in for a physical camera.
+Lighting matters for tracking accuracy rather than looks.
 See my VTuber equipment guide.

 Travel vlogging: 50/15/15/20

-Camera (including drone and action cams) takes 50% because portability and redundancy matter.
-Audio simplified to wireless lavalier-only.
-Lighting drops — you’re using natural light.
+Camera (including a drone and action cams) takes 50%, because portability and redundancy matter most.
+Audio simplifies to a wireless lav, and lighting drops since you’re working with daylight.
 See my travel vlog equipment guide.

 Course creation: 25/30/25/20

-Audio bumps to 30% because long-form listening fatigue matters.
-Screen recording software is included in the software category.
+Audio goes to 30% because listening fatigue over long lessons is real.
+Screen-recording software sits in the software category.
 See my course creator equipment guide.

 Podcasting (audio-first): 10/50/10/30